 Whether you’re looking to dine out at a restaurant or grab fast food takeout, you might be wondering if you can while on a low FODMAP diet.
 Read on for tips from a registered dietitian on how you can avoid eating high FODMAP foods while eating outside of your home!

-High FODMAP foods are everywhere and navigating the fast-food world can be difficult.
+Even the most skilled low FODMAP eaters can struggle with navigating the fast food world and eating out at restaurants.
 There will be times when you’ll decide to eat out, but it can feel SO overwhelming when it comes time to look at a menu!
 You may feel like enjoying take-out food with friends or you may even run into an emergency situation where you need sustenance.
 Either way, knowing your options and being prepared can make food decisions a lot less stressful!

 You know yourself best.
-As someone with IBS, you might currently be in the strict elimination phase of the low FODMAP diet or perhaps you are following a modified low version of the diet now that you know your FODMAP triggers..
+If you have IBS, you might currently be in the strict elimination phase of the low FODMAP diet or perhaps you are following a modified version of the diet now that you know your FODMAP triggers.
 Knowing which FODMAPs and how much of those FODMAPs your body can tolerate will be super helpful in navigating restaurant menus and scoping for alternative options.
-If you need more support in learning about your relationship with FODMAPs, expert advice from a registered dietitian is the place to start!
+Our beginners guide to the low FODMAP diet is a great start, but if you need more support in learning about your relationship with FODMAPs, expert advice from a registered dietitian is highly recommended.